profesorfalken/payzen-js/README.md

 ## Characteristics ##

+* Tiny JavaScript File.
 * Just download and use.
-* Tiny JavaScript File.
+* Easy configuration
 * No a single dependency.
 Pure JavaScript Vanilla that work in your browser out of the box.
-* The simpliest installation and configuration.

 ## Installation ##